|

 19 December 2002 |

-assured of keeping abreast of the developments by virtue of its legal status
+abreast of the developments by virtue of its legal status vis-à-vis the

-vis-à-vis the Tamil question which is guaranteed by the Indo Lanka Accord.
+Tamil question which is guaranteed by the Indo Lanka Accord.
+We must not

 strategic status in the region by managing and mediating Tamil militancy

-here.
-The US and its allies are doing exactly the same here now, though by
+conflict here.
+The US and its allies are doing exactly the same here

-diplomacy and power politics.
-Therefore, India may just keep watching the
+in international diplomacy and power politics.
+Therefore, India may just

 |